cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 - Redis and MySQL databases in private subnets.
 - S3 bucket for Easy Image and collaboration storage.

+Note: This module will create only HTTP listener for the load balancer.
+You need to adjust the script to use your custom domain and HTTPS listeners.

 ## Usage
 Ensure you have terraform in version `1.7.4` or higher and your AWS credentials are configured properly.